emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 	- This dysfunction turns a human into a lizard.
 	- Dopamine + Cortisol = Addiction
 	- Reward is good, reward + stress is not good, leads to addiction.
-- Monoamine neurotranmitter
-- Derived from Amino Acids
-- Dopamine neurors are in various areas of the brain.
-	- Ven
-- Your brain can be your best friend or your wosst enemy.

 - Simple distinction of up and down
 	- down
 		- Paripersonal space